materialsproject/pymatgen/docs/usage.md

 The borg package is still a work in progress, but a lot can already be done with it.
 The basic concept is to provide a convenient means to assimilate large quantities of data in a directory structure.
 For now, the main application is the assimilation of entire directory structures of VASP calculations into usable pymatgen entries, which can then be used for phase diagram and other analyses.
 The outline of how it works is as follows:

-1. Drones are defined in the `pymatgen.apps.borg.hive` module.
-A Drone is essentially an object which defines how a directory is parsed into a pymatgen object.
+1. `Drone`s are defined in the `pymatgen.apps.borg.hive` module.
+A `Drone` is essentially an object which defines how a directory is parsed into a pymatgen object.
 For example, the VaspToComputedEntryDrone defines how a directory containing a vasp run (with a vasprun.xml file) is converted into ComputedEntry.
-2. The BorgQueen object in `pymatgen.apps.borg.queen` module uses Drones to assimilate an entire subdirectory structure.
+2. The `BorgQueen` object in `pymatgen.apps.borg.queen` module uses `Drone`s to assimilate an entire subdirectory structure.
 Parallel processing is used where possible to speed up the process.

 ## Simple example - Making a phase diagram